 We are committed to providing you with a productive and privacy-friendly website experience.
 Like most websites you visit, TrustArc and third parties authorized by us place small snippets of code (often called cookies and trackers) on your computer for things like keeping track of your viewing preferences, allowing you to view videos and share content via social media sites, and collecting information (often called site analytics) to help us understand how our site us used.
 You can elect to change your cookie preferences by clicking on the View cookie settings link.

 Shell’s strategy and financial framework are designed to manage through multi-year macroeconomic cycles and multi-decade investment and returns programmes.
 We balance near-term affordability and cost trends with the fundamentally long-term nature of our industry.

 Cash flow priorities

 Priorities for cash

 Continue to reduce gearing to 20%

 Progress towards a world-class investment case Increase shareholder distributions

 Our priorities for cash flow are reducing debt and paying dividends, followed by a balance of share buybacks and capital investment.

-We see potential for at least $25 billion of buybacks in the period 2017-2020, subject to debt reduction and recovery in oil prices.
+We will maintain our commitment to the financial framework, continue to grow the company and look to increase shareholder distributions over time.
+The company is confirming the plans for share buybacks of at least $25 billion in the period 2017-2020, subject to progress with debt reduction and recovery in oil prices.

-We have identified four levers to manage through the market down-cycle: divestments, reduced capital investment and operating expenses, and delivering new projects that will add significant cash flow.
+We continue to manage four cash flow levers: divestments, reduced capital investment and operating expenses, and delivering new projects that will add significant cash flow.